 ++++++++++

-How to Make Welcoming Pineapple Sign – 3 Easy Steps
+How to Make A DIY Pineapple Welcome Sign – 3 Easy Steps

 Step 1:

-Before painting and assembling, I recommend that you arrange your wood elements onto the board to determine placement.
+Before painting and assembling, I recommend arranging your wood elements onto the board to determine placement.

 I also left space at the bottom to add the word ‘Welcome’ which I cut out of black permanent vinyl with my Cricut Maker.
 This is optional and you can download the same file from the supplies list above.
 If you just want the wood pineapple art, move everything down a little on your board to better fill the space.